Threshold Decision-Making Dynamics Adaptive to Physical Constraints and Changing Environment: COUPLED NONLINEAR OPINION DYNAMICS AND PHYSICAL DYNAMICS

 \subsection{Nonlinear Opinion Dynamics}

 We define the \textit{opinion} $z \in \mathbb{R}$ of an agent as its preference over the two tasks.
-We refer to the region associated with task~1 (task~2) as patch~1 (patch~2).
+We refer to the region of task~1 (task~2) as patch~1 (patch~2).
 When $z > 0 \ (< 0)$, the agent favors task 1 (task 2).
-If $z = 0$, the agent is neutral or undecided about the tasks.
-The degree of commitment of the agent to a task is quantified by the magnitude $|z|$ of $z$.
+If $z = 0$, the agent is neutral about the tasks.
+The commitment of the agent to a task is quantified by $|z|$.

-We adopt the continuous-time multi-agent multi-option model presented in \cite{bizyaeva2022TAC} to describe how a single agent's opinion over two tasks varies over time:
+We specialize the continuous-time multi-agent multi-option model presented in \cite{bizyaeva2022TAC} to describe how a single agent's opinion over two tasks varies over time: